-20 apartments for rent in Magnolia Center, Riverside, CA
+20 apartments for rent near Magnolia Center, Riverside, CA

 Looking back to the beginning of Riverside, CA, the land was filled with oranges.
 In the last few decades of the 19th century, seedless navel oranges put Riverside on the map.
 However, as demand for housing grew, the citrus migrated east to the Imperial Valley and north to the San Joaquin Valley.
 Currently, Magnolia Center is mostly homes bordered by retail businesses and a revitalized shopping mall.